hanw/PIF-Open-Intermediate-Representation/README.md

 =============

-The docs directory contains documents and presentations related to the overall work of the project.
+The docs directory contains documents and presentations related to the software and specifications of the project.

+The meetings directory contains documents and presentations related to the discussions and decisions of the PIF project group.

 Software